theRealAph/ScopeLocals/README.md

         }
       }

-The first thing `processQuery` does at 1. is use try with resources to open a `StructuredExecutor`.
+At 1., `processQuery` uses try-with-resources to open a `StructuredExecutor`.
 This is a class provided as part of the virtual threads implementation which allows a collections of virtual threads to be managed using a fork join model.
 It gets automatically closed at the end of